switchcollab/Switch-Bots-Python-Library/docs/docs/fundamentals/handlers.md

 - `ComandHandler` - A command was sent to a chat.
 - `CallbackQueryHandler` - A query callback was sent (user pressed a button, for example).
 - `UnknownCommandHandler` - A registered was found but there are no handlers that can process it.
 (This can be used to create a default handler for commands.)
+- `InlineQueryHandler` - An inline query was sent.

 ### Community handlers